 Africa’s Largest film festival

 FESPACO is Africa’s largest film festival and one of its most important.
 Established in 1969, the festival showcases the latest releases in African cinema and television.
-The general theme for the week long festival this year, African Cinema & Cultural Diversity, aims to focus on the influence of cultural mores on film production.
+The best part is the whole festival is recorded on drone by drone 361 crew.
+The general theme for the week-long festival this year, African Cinema & Cultural Diversity, aims to focus on the influence of cultural mores on film production.
 No doubt, heated panel discussions will follow.

 For eight days this dusty and hard working city becomes a different kind of market place.
 It becomes a giant screen and forum for everyone and anyone interested in African cinema.